I Was a Shoplifter: Plot

 Shoplifter Faye Burton is being watched by security guard Herb Klaxon at a Los Angeles department store.
 Shopper Jeff Andrews tries to warn her, but Faye is caught and arrested.
 She signs a confession and is set free, warned that future incidents will lead to jail time.
 Jeff is arrested as well, but he is actually an undercover law officer working to bust the shoplifting ring.

 Faye returns to her job as a librarian, but the gang of thieves run by pawnbroker Ina Perdue recruits her by claiming that they can steal the record of her confession, thereby clearing her record.
 Ina and her henchman Pepe show Faye how to steal in the manner of a professional thief, and she is then assigned to commit a robbery in San Diego as a test.
-Faye is followed by and protected by Jeff.
+Faye is followed and protected by Jeff.
 He tells her that he is out of jail on bail.

 Pepe attempts to sexually assault Faye, who becomes so despondent that she attempts suicide.
 Jeff rescues her and reveals his true identity.
 They arrange to work together, but Jeff's cover is blown and Faye is kidnapped.
 Ina and Pepe take her to Mexico to continue their crime spree, but Jeff and his men arrive in time to apprehend the crooks.
 Jeff also realizes that he has fallen in love with Faye.